 Writing

-In preparation for this project, the Global and Comparative Literature introductory course (GCPL-1001) includes oral presentations of seminal theoretical texts, two creative writing assignments exploring different literary genres, and two written exams.
-The assignments foster the practice of comparing and contrasting primary texts and theories, and of supporting arguments with evidence from texts read in class.
+In preparation for this project, the Global and Comparative Literature introductory course (GCPL-1001) assignments that foster the practice of comparing and contrasting primary texts and theories, and of supporting arguments with evidence from texts read in class.
 Students also complete a final research paper that encourages them to make connections between disparate ideas, across different time periods, national traditions, languages, and literary genres, to identify and utilize research sources and to make compelling arguments in comparative literary criticism.
 This work is facilitated through training in the use of citation formatting and library research techniques.

 Throughout the rest of their academic career at Georgetown, Majors are expected to take classes in at least two literary languages and to perfect their writing skills in these languages.